-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of Wayman Academy of the Arts, Inc., as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise Wayman Academy of the Arts, Inc.'s basic financial statements, and have issued our report thereon dated September 28, 2015.
+We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Wayman Academy of the Arts, Inc. (the "Academy"), a component unit of the School Board of Duval County, Florida, as of and for the fiscal year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise Wayman Academy of the Arts, Inc.'s basic financial statements, and have issued our report thereon dated September 29, 2017.